 Readings from several of China’s greatest literary works (including histories, novels, opera and poetry) such as Sima Qian’s Records of the Grand Historian and The Romance of the Three Kingdoms.
 Reexamination of widely held assumptions about history and fiction with discussions and writing assignments on the role played by different genres as sources for knowledge about the past.
 Emphasis on authors’ attitudes in shaping narrative accounts of heroes, bandits, assassins, scholars, women and emperors.
 (Writing-intensive.)
 Prerequisite, 280, 285 or consent of instructor.
-(Same as Comparative Literature 338.)
+(Same as Literature and Creative Writing 338.)
 Maximum enrollment, 12.

 Columbus's Library: Texts, Travel and the Medieval Imagination.